huaweicloud/terraform-provider-huaweicloud/docs/resources/workspace_desktop.md

 * `delete_user` - (Optional, Bool) Specifies whether to delete user associated with this desktop after deleting it.
   The user can only be successfully deleted if the user has no other desktops.

+* `enterprise_project_id` - (Optional,String, ForceNew) Specifies the Enterprise Project ID of desktop.
+  Default is "0".

 <a name="desktop_volume"></a>
 The `root_volume` and `data_volume` block supports: